mr-brik/whd-hackathon-2016-onapp/README.md

 ## Objectives

-Create a user interface for management of onapp virtual_machine instances.
+Create a user interface for management of OnApp virtual_machine instances.

 ## Deployment